skx/marionette/README.md

 Each rule starts by declaring the type of module which is being invoked, then there is a block containing "`key => value`" sections.
 Different modules will accept/expect different keys to configure themselves.
 (Unknown arguments will generally be ignored.)

-A rule can also contain the optional `triggered` attribute, which is discussed later.
-(A rule with the `triggered` modifier is not executed unless it is explicitly invoked by another rule - think of it as a "handler" if you're used to `ansible`.)
+A rule may also contain an optional `triggered` attribute.
+Rules which contain the `triggered` modifier are not executed unless explicitly invoked by another rule - think of it as a "handler" if you're used to `ansible`.

 Here is an example rule which executes a shell-command: